zchee/golang-wiki/DashboardBuilders.md

 ## How to set up a builder

-  1. [Create an issue](https://go.dev/issue/new?labels=new-builder&title=x%2Fbuild%3A+add+%3Cos-arch%3E+builder) on the Go Issue tracker requesting the addition of a new builder.
+  1. [Create an issue](https://go.dev/issue/new?labels=new-builder&title=x%2Fbuild%3A+add+%3Cos-arch%3E+builder) on the Go Issue tracker requesting the addition of a new builder and assign it yourself.
      1. Add the label `new-builder`.
      1. The title of the issue should be in the format: `x/build: add <os-arch> builder`.
      1. Choose a hostname.